Skip to primary navigation Skip to content Skip to footer

 Passenger railroads also started to improve the design of their train cars to increase their riders’ comfortability.
 During this period, single-class cars came to their demise, and first, second, and sometimes even third-class cars were created.

-an upholstered train car with lines of chairs
+An upholstered first-class train car with lines of armchairs.

 First-class cars were decorated to portray luxury.
 Upholstered chairs and carpets were built into passenger cabs, and curtains were put up to increase privacy for first-class riders.